opendocsg/slw-judgments-backfill/2011_SGHC_9/report.md

  Gift between spouses

- The Court of Appeal in Yeo Gim Tong Michael v Tianzon Lolita [[1996] 1 SLR(R) 633 (“ Tianzon ”)], even under the former section 106 of the Women’s Charter, decided that when a property is given by one spouse to the other it should not be regarded as a gift but should be liable to division, unless it were given to the spouse as a highly personal gift or its value were so low as to be de minimis.
+ The Court of Appeal in Yeo Gim Tong Michael v Tianzon Lolita [<span class="citation">[1996] 1 SLR(R) 633</span> (“ Tianzon ”)], even under the former section 106 of the Women’s Charter, decided that when a property is given by one spouse to the other it should not be regarded as a gift but should be liable to division, unless it were given to the spouse as a highly personal gift or its value were so low as to be de minimis.
 This decision is rational because a gift between the spouses depletes the wealth of the marital partnership so that in fairness significant gifts ought to be returned to the pool and be liable to be divided.

  [emphasis added]

 21     _Tianzon_ was commenced in 1993, and the judgment of the Court of Appeal was delivered on 26 March 1996.
 The former s 106 which applied over the division of matrimonial assets made no reference to gifts.
-The Court of Appeal in _Tianzon_ referred to a _dicta_ in _Soon Geok Hong v Ong Yeow Tiong_ [1995] SGHC 78 that when a gift is made between spouses, it must be implied that the donor will not seek to be entitled to any share in them if the marriage is dissolved.
+The Court of Appeal in _Tianzon_ referred to a _dicta_ in _Soon Geok Hong v Ong Yeow Tiong_ <span class="citation">[1995] SGHC 78</span> that when a gift is made between spouses, it must be implied that the donor will not seek to be entitled to any share in them if the marriage is dissolved.
 The Court of Appeal held at [12] that:

  Whatever might be the intention of the spouses as regards a gift between them at the time the gift was made, upon their divorce the criteria for division of their assets including the gift under s 106 do not depend on or take into account their intention, express or implied: Wang Shi Huah

- Karen v Wong King Cheung Kevin [1992] 2 SLR(R) 172 at [13].
+ Karen v Wong King Cheung Kevin <span class="citation">[1992] 2 SLR(R) 172</span> at [13].
 In considering the issue of a gift in the division of matrimonial assets under s 106, the starting point is whether the subject matter of the gift is property originally acquired during the marriage through the sole effort of the donor or the joint efforts of the donor and his or her spouse, the recipient.
 If the property was so acquired during the marriage, it falls within sub-s (1) or (3) (as the case may be) of s 106, and depending on the circumstances would be taken into account in the division of matrimonial assets, notwithstanding that it was a gift from one spouse to the other.

 22     From a reading of this passage, the Court of Appeal did not rule that the property involved should not be regarded as a gift.
 The Court’s ruling was that although the asset was a gift, it was also a matrimonial asset.
 The importance of this distinction can be seen in the next paragraphs.